omgwtflaserguns/matomatpy/README.md

 ~~The requirements are collected in the Wiki.~~

-## Install Requirements
+## Requirements

+matomatpy uses mongoDB wich has to be installed.

-Use the Makefile:
+Use the Makefile to install the Python libraries:
 ```
     make init
 ```